ENERGIZE SCHOOLS

 The group wanted to share their survey findings and energy calculations, as well as energy conservation tips, with the entire school community.
 They created a series of educational posters and filmed an informational video.
 The campaign inspired a range of effective conservation practices on campus, encouraging students, teachers, and staff to be energy stewards.

-By implementing energy saving measures, we not only reduced our school’s environmental footprint, but also set an example for sustainable behavior that can inspire others in the community to adopt similar practices, contributing to a broader vision for sustainability.”
 Another group of Mills students – Mitchell, Carter, Mathew, Gavin, Timothy, and Terrance – led a campaign to increase local bike safety.
 The group surveyed their community, learning that people would feel more comfortable biking if they had educational resources about how to stay safe.
 The students worked together to create these resources, sharing them with the school and broader Mills community.

 Congratulations to all students in the Green Technology class for their incredible sustainability campaigns!